Published on May 12th, 2017 | by Crissandra Ayroso0

 Our boat guide turned our attention to the river, sleepy, peaceful and present only by sound.
 He slowly swept the boat paddle through the water and we watched the black river light up underneath us.
 Billions of iridescent bioluminescent plankton twinkled before fading like an underwater shooting star.

-Without missing a beat, the boat guide, like a conductor, pointed at the bank where a tree lit up bright with neon lime green dots.
-My expression was lost under my life vest but it could be best described as vulnerable disbelief.
+Without missing a beat, the boat guide, like a conductor, pointed at the bank where a tree lit up bright with hundreds of neon lime green dots.
+My expression was lost under my life vest, but my eyebrows – suddenly raised – were not.

 Fireflies glow for one of two reasons, he explained, pointing out the stars and constellations overhead.
 Sirius the brightest star, Polaris the North Star, Leo, and the Big Dipper.